This was a post written by Katie from @thepostpartumcure

 I created this diet plan because my blog reaches hundreds of thousands of mamas each month who are looking for help to lose the baby weight while breastfeeding.
-I am a Pre/Postnatal Fitness Specialist, with a background in nutrition and Pilates.
-I also lost the baby weight three times, while breastfeeding my babies for over a year each!
+I’m a Pre/Postnatal Fitness Specialist, with a background in nutrition and Pilates.
+I’ve also o lost the baby weight three times, while breastfeeding my babies for over a year each!

 This breastfeeding diet plan focuses on eating clean, well-rounded meals, protein shakes and lactation snacks.

 The recipes are specifically created with foods that are wonderful for milk supply, as well as your waistline.
 There is a guide on how to count calories safely while breastfeeding, a meal plan, grocery lists and recipes that will help guide you on your weight loss journey.

 From there, there are batch cooking tips and tricks to teach you how to eat healthy after the meal plan, and incorporate your healthy eating into your family’s meals.

 This is a full-lifestyle diet plan that focuses on creating solutions in your everyday life!

 2. Next up: The keto diet for breastfeeding moms!

 This is a diet plan that can work really well for mamas who LOVE carbs and tend to eat too much of them.